PavlosDefoort/PavlosDefoort/README.md

 ## About Me

-- 🎓 Studying Computer Science at McMaster University.
+- 🎓 Studying Computer Science at McMaster University🇨🇦.
 - 🔭 I’m currently working on a web based photo editor using Next.js
 - 💻 Interested in Web Development and Software Engineering.
 - 🌱 Always eager to learn and explore new technologies.
+- ⚡ Fun fact: I also produce rap type-beats: https://www.beatstars.com/pavlosd
 - 🐧 Most importantly, I love Penguins!